arunsudhir/frontend-nanodegree-resume/Resume.md

 Bing Integration etc. Improving performance of API page create.
 Mentoring new hires and interns.
 Engineering efficiency improvements for better UT-ability (with Moq and Unity).
 #### Software Development Engineer: Microsoft
-###### Microsoft Corp.*1 Microsoft Way, Redmond, WA, 98052*
 ###### Microsoft Excel (02/2009 - 12/2012)
 Design and automated testing of Pivot Tables, Slicers, co-development of features like PowerPivot, OLAP 10.0 support in Excel with SQL team.
 Performance driver for all data access features in Excel.
-#### Technical Intern
+#### Technical Intern : Fidelity Investments
-###### Fidelity Investments *4008 Chapel Hill Nelson Hwy, Durham, NC 27709*
 ###### MAUI Team (05/2008 - 08/2008)
 Converting a legacy struts-based web application to Spring.
 Delivering enhancemnets to the MAUI middleware layer that supports Fidelity's stock platform.
 Developing numerous Perl scripts for back-end data massaging.
-#### Software Engineer
+#### Software Engineer: Fidelity Investments
-###### Fidelity Investments *Embassy Golf Links Business Park, Off Intermediate Ring Road, Bengaluru, Karnataka 560071, India*
 ###### MAUI Team (06/2006 - 07/2007)
 Design and development of enhancements to the MAUI middleware platform which is at the backbone of Fidelity's stock trading platform.
 Technologies included core Java, J2EE and Struts.
-#### Programmer Analyst
-###### Cognizant Technology Solutions * #5/535, Old Mahabalipuram Road, Okkiam -Thoraipakkam, Chennai, India
+#### Programmer Analyst : Cognizant Technology Solutions
 ###### AT&T Message Processing Division (06/2004 - 07/2006)
-As part of the AT&T client, was involved in automating storage and retrieval of Long Distance Call data using PL/SQL stroed procesures, shell scripts and Oracle 9iAS.
+Automating storage and retrieval of Long Distance Call data using PL/SQL stored procedures, shell scripts and Oracle 9iAS.

 ## Skills